rehierl/metalsmith-menu/readme.md

 ### Options.readMenuKeyFunc

-This property is expected to hold a function that has the following signature:
-`Array function(Node, Options)`

-If this property is not given, a default reader function will be used.
+If this property evaluates to `undefined`, a default reader function will be used.
 This default reader does some checking and only performs basic transformations on file[menuKey] values: (1) convert to an array (2) trim() all components (3) convert strings like `"N"` to numbers, if the value matches `/[0-9]+/`.
 Therefore, the default reader will best work with simple number sequences.

-By writing a custom reader function, it is possible to use keys that use complex compoents like "XIII" (roman letters), "Index A" or "Chapter 1".
+In the case that some pre-processing has already been done to turn all keys into valid arrays, set this property to `false`.
+This will tell the plugin to expect these arrays to already have their final value/form.
+The plugin will then do basic checks, but won't visit or alter any key components.

+For a custom reader, assign a function to this property that has the following
+signature: `Array function(Node, Options)`

 Such a custom reader functions are expected to:

-- Transform node.file[options.menuKey] values into a non-empty arrays in a way that `node1.keyArray[i]` can be compared with `node2.keyArray[i]`.
-These comparisons will only happen amongst children if they have the same parent node.
-This means that you could use keys like: ["Chapter", 1] and ["Index", "IV"].
+- Transform node.file[options.menuKey] values into non-empty arrays in a way that `node1.keyArray[i]` can be compared with `node2.keyArray[i]`.
+These comparisons will only be done amongst children of the same node.
 - Return the resulting array without assigning it to node.keyArray.
-- Return `undefined` if it has decided to skip node.file.

-In the case that some pre-processing has already been done to turn all file[menuKey] values into valid arrays, then use
-`{... readMenuKeyFunc: undefined ...}`.
-This will tell the plugin to basically expect these arrays to already have their final value/form.
+- If the reader returns `false`, node.file will be ignored.

+This will allow you to use keys that have complex components like "XIII" (roman letters), "Index A" or "Chapter 1".
 The most simplistic method to implement a custom reader would be to transform all key components into integer values.

 ## License